Unit Tests

 pandas.testing.assert_frame_equal(actual, expected)

-Configuring the Local Test Spark Session
+Configure the Local Test Spark Session

-Here's an example of configuring the Tecton-provided spark session:
+Here's an example of configuring the Tecton-provided Spark session:

 import pytest